harshankur/officeParser/README.md

     // resolve error
     console.log(err);
 }

+// USING FILE BUFFERS
+// instead of file path, you can also pass file buffers of one of the supported files
+// on parseOffice or parseOfficeAsync functions.

+// get file buffers
+const fileBuffers = fs.readFileAsync("/path/to/officeFile");
+// get parsed text from officeParser
+// NOTE: Only works with parseOffice.
+Old functions are not supported. officeParser.parseOfficeAsync(fileBuffers);
+.then((data) => console.log(data))
+.catch((err) => console.error(err))
 ```

 **Please take note: I have breached convention in placing err as second argument in my callback but please understand that I had to do it to not break other people's existing modules.**